antononcube/Raku-DSL-English-DataQueryWorkflows/doc/Standard-data-wrangling-commands-work.md

 ## Formulas with column references

-Special care has to be taken for when formulas the references to columns are used.
+Special care has to be taken when the formulas reference to columns are used.

-Here is an example:
+The code corresponding to the `transform ...` line in this example produces *expected* result for the target "R::tidyverse":

 ```perl6
 my $command4 = "use data frame dfStarwars;